ayitsyaboi/buttcord/README.md

 # buttcord

-An amalgamation of botched variations of other people's projects for our Discord server.
+These are an amalgamation of other people's cogs modified/updated for our own Discord server.
+If you found yourself here I recommend you use their original repositories.
+Check each README for more information.

+Anything else contained within here is what it is.